-Fix Guide: Sequoia Universal Control Disconnects
+How to Fix Universal Control Disconnects in macOS Sequoia 15.x

 Symptom: When moving your mouse from your Mac running Sequoia to an iPad or another Mac, the connection drops frequently or the cursor gets "stuck" at the edge of the screen.